andegna/calender/README.md

 <a name="conversion"></a>
 ## Conversion

-Before we talk about calender conversion we need to know how the `Andegna\DateTime` class works internally.
+Before we talk about calender conversion, we better know how the `Andegna\DateTime` class works internally.

-The `Andegna\DateTime` class is just a wrapper around php's built-in [`DateTime`](http://uk1.php.net/manual/en/class.datetime.php) object and implements the php [`DateTimeInterface`](http://uk1.php.net/manual/en/class.datetimeinterface.php) (i lied on some part but trust me u don't wanna know that :smile:).
+The `Andegna\DateTime` class is just a wrapper around php's built-in [`DateTime`](http://uk1.php.net/manual/en/class.datetime.php) object and implements the php [`DateTimeInterface`](http://uk1.php.net/manual/en/class.datetimeinterface.php) (OK!
+I lied on one part but trust me you don't wanna know that :smile:).

-So `Andegna\DateTime` keep hold of the gregorian date and overides the `format`, `getTimestamp` and more method when it's appropriet.
+So `Andegna\DateTime` keep hold of the gregorian date and overides the `format`, `getTimestamp`, `add`, 'diff' and such methods to give you an Ethiopian Calender equvalent.

 That's how it basically works.